 The Network_resources_used property must not be empty.
 This property must contain the names of existing SharedAddress resources.
 Every node or zone that you specify for the Nodelist property of the resource group that contains the scalable resource must appear in either the NetIfList property or the AuxNodeList property of one of the SharedAddress resources.

 Note that you can also specify a zone in a scalable resource's Nodelist property.
 To specify a zone for Nodelist, use the following syntax:

 nodename is the name of the node where zonename is located. zonename is the name of the zone that you want to include in Nodelist.
 For example, to specify the non-global zone zone-1 which is located on the node phys-schost-1, type:

 A resource group that contains a scalable resource must have its RG_dependencies property set to include the resource groups of all SharedAddress resources listed in the scalable resource's Network_resources_used property.

 The Port_list property must not be empty.
 This property must contain a list of port and protocol pairs, where protocol is tcp, tcp6, udp, or udp6.
 Possible protocols that you can specify include tcp for only TCP IPv4, tcp6 for both TCP IPv4 and TCP IPv6, udp for only UDP IPv4, or udp6 for both UDP IPv4 and UDP IPv6.

 For example, you can specify Port_list=80/tcp,40/udp.

-IP affinity guarantees that connections from a given client IP address are forwarded to the same cluster node.
+IP affinity guarantees that connections from a given client IP address are forwarded to the same cluster node or zone.
 Affinity_timeout, UDP_affinity, and Weak_affinity are only relevant when Load_balancing_policy is set to either Lb_sticky or Lb_sticky_wild.
 See r_properties(5) for detailed information.